VoiceGrad: Non-Parallel Any-to-Many Voice Conversion with Annealed Langevin Dynamics: Experiments

 The test set for the above experiment consisted of speech samples of each speaker reading the same sentences.
-Here, we used the average of the mel-cepstral distortions (MCDs) taken along the dynamic time warping (DTW) path between converted and target feature sequences as the objective performance measure for each test utterance.
+We evaluated the objective quality of the converted speech samples using mel-cepstral distortion (MCD) [dB], log $F_0$ correlation coefficient (LFC), and character error rate (CER) [\%].
+We also evaluated the audio quality of the converted speech samples with a mean opinion score (MOS) predictor.
+We refer to this measure as the pseudo MOS (pMOS).